Published by Blue Grid Media • Updated for 2026 • 14 min read

 Bottom Line

 What most businesses get wrong is optimizing for CPL when they should be optimizing for cost per booked job.
 A $70 lead that turns into a $12,000 roofing project is cheap.
 A $30 lead that never gets answered is expensive.
-The economics of LSA work for almost every eligible industry — the businesses that struggle are almost always struggling with operations (answer rate, booking rate, lead tracking) not the platform itself.
+The economics of LSA work for almost every eligible industry.
+The businesses that struggle are almost always struggling with operations (answer rate, booking rate, lead tracking), not the platform itself.

 Start with a realistic budget based on the formula above.
 Track cost per booked job monthly.
 Build reviews consistently.
 Dispute bad leads weekly.
 Adjust your budget based on what the data actually shows.
 That's the whole system.
+No magic, no secret sauce.
+Just disciplined execution.

 Get a Free LSA Budget Review

-We'll look at your industry, your market, and your current setup and tell you exactly what you should expect to pay — and whether your current numbers are on track.
+We'll look at your industry, your market, and your current setup and tell you exactly what you should expect to pay, and whether your current numbers are on track.

 Request Your Free ReviewCPL ranges reflect aggregated data from managed LSA accounts and published industry benchmarks as of 2025–2026.
 Actual costs vary by market, competition level, profile quality, and seasonal demand.
 Blue Grid Media specializes in LSA and Google Ads management for local service businesses.